ReefDoctor Alternative Livelihoods Programme

 The three key objectives of this long-term strategy are as follows:

 - Reduction in fisheries-related turtle mortality.
 The activities and capacity of FIMPAMIFA, a local association responsible for the implementation and enforcement of local turtle fishery law, will be strengthened.
 In order to reduce turtle fishery pressure, interested turtle hunters will be able to make the transition into aquaculture activities.
+Read more on our Fano project page.

 - Protection of seagrass habitat.
 Beach seine (a fishing practice which is destructive to seagrass beds) fisherman will also have the opportunity to switch to an aquaculture-based livelihood.
 The project aims to create seagrass reserves, with zoning for strict protection and restricted use, to protect 10% of the total seagrass habitats in the Bay of Ranobe.